 Which Alkaloids Can Be Found in Kratom?

-One of the potential appeals of kratom is its diverse alkaloids.
-Thus far, scientists have identified 28 different alkaloids including mitragynine, paynatheine, mitraphylline, isomitraphylline, speciogynine, akuammigine, rhynchophilline, raubasine (ajmalicine), isorhynchophylline, ciliaphylline, corynantheidine, and more.
-The most common alkaloids that can be found in kratom include mitragynine and 7-hydroxy-mitragynine.
+One of the potential appeals of kratom is its diverse alkaloid content.
+Thus far, scientists have identified 28 different alkaloids, including mitragynine, paynatheine, mitraphylline, isomitraphylline, speciogynine, akuammigine, rhynchophilline, raubasine (ajmalicine), isorhynchophylline, ciliaphylline, corynantheidine, and more.
+The most common alkaloids found in kratom include mitragynine and 7-hydroxy-mitragynine.
 Here’s a bit more information on the individual alkaloids:

 On average, mitragynine makes up around 66% of kratom alkaloids by concentration.
-However, this can vary depending on where the kratom, the type of kratom, and the way the kratom is harvested.
+However, this can vary depending on the type of kratom and where and how the kratom is harvested.
 For instance, Malayan kratom tends to have lower levels of mitragynine compared to other strains.
-Likewise, green and red kratom strains have been shown to have higher concentrations of mitragynine.
+Likewise, green and red kratom strains have been shown to have higher concentrations of mitragynine

-Mitragynine tends to bind to the µ-subtype opioid receptors (MORs) in our systems and has a variety of effects on the body including antitussive, or cough suppression, antidiarrheal, adrenergic, and even antimalarial.
+Mitragynine tends to bind to the µ-subtype opioid receptors (MORs) in our systems and has a variety of effects on the body, including antitussive, antidiarrheal, adrenergic, and even antimalarial.
 Mitragynine is also a possible antagonist for the psychedelic 5-HT2A.

-Like mitragynine, 7-hydroxy-mytragynine also binds the µ-subtype opioid receptors and has similar effects but has a shorter half-life, meaning that it affects the body for a shorter duration of time.
+Like mitragynine, 7-hydroxy-mitragynine also binds the µ-subtype opioid receptors, having similar effects but a shorter half-life, meaning that it affects the body for a shorter time.
 However, it is much less abundant, making up about 2% of kratom’s average total alkaloid content.
-The highest levels of 7-hydroxy-mytragynine can be found in the red vein Maeng Da kratom.
-In general, the level of 7-hydroxy-mytragynine is also higher in mature kratom plants.
+The highest levels of 7-hydroxy-mitragynine can be found in the red vein Maeng Da kratom.
+In general, the level of 7-hydroxy-mitragynine is also higher in mature kratom plants.

 Paynantheine makes up a fair percentage of kratom alkaloids with an average of around 9%.
-Paynantheine has been shown to relax smooth muscles, though more research is needed to identify its potential benefits.
+Paynantheine has been shown to support tense muscles, though more research is needed to identify its potential benefits.

 Considered to be the third most common kratom alkaloid, specigynine makes up around 7% of kratoms’ alkaloid content.
 While speciogynine is structurally similar to opioids, its uses are still being studied.

-While mitraphylline makes up a small percentage of kratom’s alkaloid contents, it is known to have several effects on the body and can act as an antihypertensive, diuretic, and muscle relaxer.
+While mitraphylline makes up a small percentage of kratom’s alkaloid contents, it has several effects on the body and can act as an antihypertensive, diuretic, and muscle relaxer.
 Some studies also show that mitraphylline is also an immunostimulant.

 These alkaloids are also present in trace amounts and are known for their immunostimulant effects.